swiss-ai-center/a-guide-to-mlops/docs/part-4-monitor-and-maintain/chapter-42-detect-drift-locally-with-evidently-ai.md

 The extracted `extra-data/` folder contains two sub-folders:

-- `extra/`: 1000 in-distribution images, 100 for each existing class
+- `extra/`: 1000 in-distribution images, 100 for each existing class.
+These images were not used during training but are genuine inference examples.
 - `extra-classes/`: 1000 images of 4 additional dwarf planets from classes the model has never seen.
-Ceres, Eris, and Makemake look similar to the Moon and Mercury, while Haumea is ellipsoid-shaped but shares their texture and aspect.
-  As a result, the model will misclassify them into known classes rather than signal that it does not recognize them, making this a realistic drift scenario rather than an obvious outlier.
+Because the classifier has no unknown class, it can only misclassify them into known classes.

 | Ceres  | Eris | Haumea | Makemake |
 | ------------- | ------------- | ------------- | ------------- |
 | ![Ceres](https://raw.githubusercontent.com/swiss-ai-center/a-guide-to-mlops/extra-data/extra-classes/0AjMfNXZyV2Q.jpg) | ![Eris](https://raw.githubusercontent.com/swiss-ai-center/a-guide-to-mlops/extra-data/extra-classes/081cpJXR.jpg) | ![Haumea](https://raw.githubusercontent.com/swiss-ai-center/a-guide-to-mlops/extra-data/extra-classes/0EzXhVWb1FGS.jpg) | ![Makemake](https://raw.githubusercontent.com/swiss-ai-center/a-guide-to-mlops/extra-data/extra-classes/0AjMfV2ah1WZrFWT.jpg) |

+Ceres, Eris, and Makemake look similar to the Moon and Mercury, and even the more ellipsoid-shaped Haumea shares their texture and aspect.
+None of them are obvious outliers, making them a realistic drift scenario.

 The folder also contains its own `.gitignore`, so its content is ignored automatically.